Crimsonninja/Crimsonninja.github.io/about.md

 menu_priority: 1
 ---

-I'm currently a senior studying a double major in Computer Science and Electrical Engineering at Santa Clara University!
-I've recently completed an internship at Apple on the Design Verification team within the Silicon Engineering Group where I had the opportunity to work on next-generation SOCs that end up in all Apple products.
+I'm currently a Senior Applications Engineer at Synopsys where I work with customers on the ZeBu ASIC Emulation platform.

 ## Some Intriguing Facts About Me

 Besides programming, I love to perform close-up sleight-of-hand magic or as I like to call it, "prestidigitation."
 I'm a huge fan of both photography and videography, love playing Super Smash Bros (classic), and am a big playing card and vinyl collector.
+I also recently picked up the hobby of coffee and enjoy brewing a capuccino/latte from the comfort of my home.
+For outdoor activities, I enjoy playing tennis and pickleball.

 ## Why I Pursue Engineering